 The museum is open Tuesday to Sunday, 10am to 6pm.
 Closed Mondays and French bank holidays.

 Tickets: Admission to the permanent collections and displays is free of charge for all visitors.
-Entry prices vary for temporary exhibits: call ahead.
+Entry prices vary for temporary exhibits: call ahead or visit the website for current rates.

 Sights and Attractions Nearby the Museum: